zhao-lingfeng/zhao-lingfeng.github.io/_pages/about.md

 My research focuses on Human Activity Recognition, Image Recognition, and Computer Vision.
 And i am also interested in applying machine learning models to analyze visual information and improve intelligent recognition systems.

 ## Education Experience
-* M.S. in Human Intelligence Systems, Department of Human Intelligence Systems, Graduate School of Life Science and Systems Engineering, Kyushu Institute of Technology, Japan, 2026.3（expected）
+* M.S. in Human Intelligence Systems, Department of Human Intelligence Systems, Graduate School of Life Science and Systems Engineering, Kyushu Institute of Technology, Japan.
+2026.3（expected）.
-* B.S. in Electrical Engineering and Computer Science, School of Industrial and Welfare Engineering, Tokai University, Japan, 2024.3
+* B.S. in Electrical Engineering and Computer Science, School of Industrial and Welfare Engineering, Tokai University, Japan.
+2024.3.

 ## Skills
 * Human Activity Recognition